achirramadhan/bangkit-final-jkt-1-e/Backend/README.md

 # Local Development
+1. Open terminal or command prompt.
-1. Check which version of Python your computer has by executing
+2. Check which version of Python your computer has by executing
    ```
    python --version
    ```